|

 officially declared the city's main cemetery in 1813.
 As in Bologna

-the original cloister was initially used for burials and tombs from
+the original cloister was initially used for burials, and tombs from

 suppressed churches were moved here.
 The first monuments were